go-go-golems/prescribe/ttmp/2025/12/28/GENERATE-LLM-INFERENCE--llm-inference-streaming-and-parsing/index.md

 - (later) streaming integration into the TUI,
 - robust extraction/parsing of structured PR output (YAML) from the final Turn,
 - optional structured streaming extraction via Geppetto `structuredsink`.

+This ticket has been **split**:
+- structured streaming extraction moved to `014-STRUCTUREDSINK-STREAMING`
+- TUI streaming integration moved to `015-TUI-STREAMING`

 ## Tasks